 Read More: Your Neighbourhood Guide To Sai Kung

 Zaks, Discovery Bay

 Zaks is the largest restaurant on Discovery Bay’s oceanfront hub, complete with two storeys, a spacious terrace and stunning views.
 With an extensive menu featuring everything from modern Asian to fresh seafood, burgers and more, this pick is a great option for group dining!

 Ben’s Back Beach Bar is the perfect hangout, whether it’s post-hike (the Dragon’s Back trail ends here!) or after taking a dip in the sea at Shek O Back Beach.
-With a casual atmosphere, inexpensive drinks and an outdoor patio BBQ area, this is a great place to spend time with friends while sipping on cocktails and watching the sun go down!
+With a casual atmosphere, inexpensive drinks and an outdoor patio BBQ area, this is a great spot for sundowners with friends!

 Sassy Tip: The bar is closed on Mondays, Tuesdays and Wednesdays, so save your trip for later in the week!